AdaCore/gnatstudio/docs/users_guide/searching.rst

 .. index:: menu; navigate --> find or replace

-All of these search contexts are merged into a single graphical window that you can open either through the :menuselection:`Navigate --> Find` menu or the shortcut :kbd:`Ctrl-F`.
+All of these search contexts are merged into a single graphical window that you can open either through the :menuselection:`Find --> Find` menu or the shortcut :kbd:`Ctrl-F`.

 Searching